lbechberger/ML4NLP/README.md

 03.12.2018

-number of all articles: 19751
+number of all articles: 19,751

-number of generarted articles:  18866
+number of articles where triples are found:  18,866

 number of articles where no triples are found:  885

-number of triples found:  172758
+number of triples found:  172,758

 average number of triples per article:  9.157108025018552

+approximate computing time: 6-8 hours with parallelism (if no job is killed)

 ### What's more
 The result of our retrieval method seems good.
 However, we noticed that we can also make use of the entity mention meta-data.
 For example, alternative names, date of birth, gender and other demographic information of an entity.
 Result will come soon :D